This page describes Geo Replica Nodes in Stardog - a useful feature for maintaining HA clusters.

 When configured as a read replica, the geo replica node can respond to SPARQL queries with minimal impact on the cluster.
 Note that the query results may not be exactly the same as those returned by the cluster, since the replica’s databases may be slightly out of date.

-The replica node can safely run database and server backups while taking minimal CPU cycles from servicing user requests on cluster nodes.
+The replica node can safely run database and server backups while taking minimal CPU cycles from cluster nodes servicing user requests.

 --insecure-geo-replica to the